hyperledger-cacti/cacti/docs/docs/weaver/security-model/end-to-end-security.md

 A suitable deployment configuration that addresses the threat assumptions:

-* Nodes (clients) of the public ledger will be deployed and operated by multiple organizations in the private network (a sufficient distribution to accomodate 'f' faulty nodes)
+* Nodes (clients) of the public ledger will be deployed and operated by multiple organizations in the private network (a sufficient distribution to accommodate 'f' faulty nodes)
     * Nodes modified to sign responses with a valid identity certificate (e.g. Hyperledger Besu as Ethereum mainnet client).
 * Relays to private and public nodes will be deployed and operated by organizations within the network.
 * The inclusion of a nonce in the proof enables replays of past messages to be detected.